rafaelvonflebbe/mba-ia-desafio-ingestao-busca/README.md

 - User 'postgres' with password 'postgres'
 - Port 5432 exposed to the host

-## Troubleshooting

-### Database Connection Issues

-If you encounter database connection issues:
-1. Ensure Docker is running
-2. Check that the database container is healthy: `docker-compose ps`
-3. Verify the `DATABASE_URL` in your `.env` file

-### API Key Issues

-If you encounter API key issues:
-1. Verify your Google API key is correct
-2. Ensure the API key has the necessary permissions for the Gemini API

-### PDF Ingestion Issues

-If PDF ingestion fails:
-1. Verify the PDF file exists at the specified path
-2. Check that the PDF is not corrupted
-3. Ensure you have read permissions for the PDF file

 ## License

 This project is for educational purposes.